Use standard enthalpies of formation to calculate ΔH°rxn for the ... | Channels for Pearson+

 1

-Apply Hess's Law to calculate the standard enthalpy change of the reaction (ΔH°rxn).
-According to Hess's Law, ΔH°rxn can be calculated using the formula: ΔH°rxn = Σ(ΔH°f of products) - Σ(ΔH°f of reactants).
+Apply the formula for the standard enthalpy change of the reaction (ΔH°rxn): ΔH°rxn = Σ(ΔH°f products) - Σ(ΔH°f reactants).

 Watch next